-Your business may rely on IT infrastructure to store and process valuable operational or customer information.
-Your IT systems are vulnerable to cyber security risks, such as online fraud, information theft, and malware or virus attacks.
+The vast majority of businesses will rely on IT systems to store and process valuable operational data and customer information.
+IT systems are vulnerable to cyber security risks such as scams, fraud, information theft and malware or virus attacks.

 What does cyber insurance cover?